Deformation Quantization for Actions of K\"ahlerian Lie Groups: The deformed product

 with $\{X^\beta,\,|\beta|\leq k\}$ the basis $\eqref{PBW}$ of $\CU_k(\b)$.
 Hence the semi-norms \eqref{newSN} are well defined on $\CA^\infty$.

-In the context of a tempered action on a Fr\'echet algebra $\CA$, we observe that the restriction of the action to $\CA^\infty$ is also tempered, but never isometric, even if the action is isometric on $\CA$ and unless the group is Abelian. \begin{lem} Let $(\CA,\{\|.\|_j\},\alpha,\{\mu^\alpha_j\})$ a Fr\'echet algebra endowed with a tempered action of a tempered Lie group $G$.
+In the context of a tempered action on a Fr\'echet algebra $\CA$, we observe that the restriction of the action to $\CA^\infty$ is also tempered, but never isometric, even if the action is isometric on $\CA$ unless the group is Abelian.
+This explains why in our context it is natural to work with tempered actions, rather than with isometric ones. \begin{lem} Let $(\CA,\alpha,\underline\mu^\alpha)$ be a Fr\'echet algebra endowed with a tempered action of a tempered Lie group $G$.
 Then, the restriction of $\alpha$ on $\CA^\infty$ is tempered too, with: